• Residence

 One of the highlights was the presentation of Leonhard Müllner of Total Refusal, a pseudo-marxist media guerilla focused on the artistic intervention and appropriation of mainstream video games.
 Leonhard gave us an insight into their work and elucidated on the topic of reclaiming public space in video games.

-• Additionally, we have been holding an artist in residence program at Lindabrunn for Madi Piller, curator of PIXFilm Collective in Canada, Hideo Snes, AI expert at ARM among other things, and Manuel Cyrill, musician and long-time supporter of ARM as well as for Ferdinand Doblhammer with his DJ Set.
+• Additionally, we have held an artist in residence program at Lindabrunn for Madi Piller, curator of PIXFilm Collective in Canada, Hideo Snes, AI expert at ARM among other things, and Manuel Cyrill, musician and long-time supporter of ARM as well as for Ferdinand Doblhammer with his DJ Set.

 Also, Victoria Coeln installed her light art into the space of the old stone pit, which gave us the opportunity to share the customized technique with the other participants.
 This led to a symphony of showcasing diverse disciplines.